Article Type: FAQ Audience: All Users Module: FAQ

 Manufacturing Execution Systems (MES) represent the most critical piece of software in any manufacturing operation.
 While manufacturers often start by seeking off-the-shelf solutions from vendors like Rockwell, Wonderware, Siemens, or PTC, they quickly discover that cookie-cutter software doesn't fit their unique business requirements.
-This article explores the technical reasons why manufacturers ultimately choose to build their MES systems and how Fuuz AI Industrial Intelligence Platform provides the optimal solution.
+This article explores the technical reasons why manufacturers ultimately choose to build their MES systems and how the Fuuz Industrial Intelligence Platform provides the optimal solution.

 Understanding MES in the Manufacturing Workflow